hamza512b/react-access-hooks/README.md

 Currently the package include these hooks:
 - `useKeyboardAction` executes a callback when key is pressed.
 - `useOutsideClick` executes a callback when clicking outside an element.
+- `useFocusTrap` traps the focus inside an element.

 ## useKeyboardAction